MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 msgbox('TRAINING: THE END.', 'Message');

 ```
-You must choose the path of the folder containing the images (ImagesDir) and the masks (MasksDir) you intend to use for the training.
-Then you can choose the forlder where you need your trained network to be saved, writing the path as the "PathTrainedNet" variable.
+You must choose the path of the folder containing the images (`ImagesDir`) and the masks (`MasksDir`) you intend to use for the training.
+Then you can choose the forlder where you need your trained network to be saved, writing the path as the `PathTrainedNet` variable.
 Finally you have to choose the right index for the network you want to train:
 - '1' : VGG-16
 - '2' : VGG-19